What Is The Single Best Investment? Does Such A Thing Even Exist?

 What is Hedging?

 The best way to understand hedging is to think of it as a form of insurance.
 When people practice hedging, they are just insuring themselves against a negative event that can impact their finances.
 But, you should note that it does not prevent negative events from happening.
-What happens when you are able to properly hedge your finances is that the impact of that negative event is reduced.
+What happens when you are able to hedge your finances properly is that the impact of that negative event is reduced.

 You probably won’t believe but hedging occurs almost everywhere, and you can see it every day.
 For example, if you purchase a homeowner’s insurance then you are already hedging yourself against probable fires, break-ins, and other unforeseen disasters.